garhow/riot/README.md

 # Riot
 Riot is a free multiplayer team-based first-person shooter based on [Godot Engine](https://godotengine.org/) with fundamental game mechanics similar to that of [Counter-Strike](https://counter-strike.net/) or [Valorant](https://playvalorant.com/).
+The game is in *very* early stages of development and bug reports are highly appreciated!
+Learn more about Riot at [riot.mersh.com](https://riot.mersh.com).

 ## How to play
 These are the default key bindings for playing Riot.